Last year, each of us spent an average of $800 buying holiday gifts for our friends and family members. Doesn’t sound like too much?

 Are you hosting Thanksgiving dinner this year?
 You can greatly reduce your expenses (not to mention your stress levels) by making it a potluck.
 This way, everyone can feel like they were involved, and your dinner will be filled with a variety of delicious recipes.

-For more Thanksgiving dinner tips, be sure to read Give Yourself a Break: 46 Hacks for a More Enjoyable Thanksgiving.
+More Thanksgiving Dinner Tips: Give Yourself a Break: 46 Hacks for a More Enjoyable Thanksgiving

 28. Holiday Travel Savings